 The poor resolution and more cumbersome interactions to perform 2D tasks (e.g. web browsing) in an immersive environment suggests that VR headsets should be used as an accessory to conventional screen, trackpad, mouse and keyboard, rather than trying to replace those interfaces.
-For analysis-intensive work done by researchers in ChimeraX, we can envision a more effective immersive environment combining 2D and 3D tasks using the older stereoscopic technologies of liquid-crystal display or polarized glasses combined with currently available ultrawide 4K or 5K resolution screens for a wide field of view, with added head tracking, and a tracked 6-degree-of-freedom hand controller.
+Future advances in see-through augmented reality headsets may allow easy simultaneous use of virtual reality data display and traditional keyboard input.
+For analysis-intensive work done by researchers in ChimeraX, we can envision an alternative immersive environment combining 2D and 3D tasks using the older stereoscopic technologies of liquidcrystal or polarized glasses combined with currently available ultrawide 4K or 5K resolution screens for a wide field of view, with added head tracking, and a tracked 6-degree-of-freedom hand controller.
 This setup would offer lightweight glasses, providing an augmented reality where both 2D user interfaces and 3D graphics can be mixed, and incorporates most of the advantages of current VR technology.
 While such a design is attractive for scientific data analysis, it seems less effective for entertainment applications than current VR approaches that allow 360-degree immersion.
 The success of any immersive technology will likely be controlled by mass-market entertainment and other consumer applications rather than the relatively small scientific data analysis and visualization market, so it will be necessary to focus effort developing science analysis on devices that are commercially the most successful.